Fine Cheese Care

 For a cheese board, arrange 250-400g wedges of cheese on a board and cut at least one slice off each cheese to show how they should be cut.
 Place a knife next to every cheese - this will help to avoid cross-contamination of flavours.
 A nice versatile cheese board would include 3 to 5 different cheeses varying in texture, flavour, milk, and aroma.

-If you intend to serve individual cheese plates with 3-5 cheese allow 30g (1oz) of each cheese per person.
-Again, remember to go with variety to give your guests a fuller and more exciting dining experience.
+If you intend to serve individual cheese plates with 3-5 cheeses allow 30g (1oz) of each cheese per person.
+Again, remember to aim for variety to give your guests a fuller and more exciting dining experience.